Actual 45 mm size by Hughes Bovy, L. Furet, Genf E. / Robert Dorer, Baden

 The men only gave up when Charles assured them they would be spared.
 Instead, He ordered all 412 men of the garrison to be executed.
 In a scene described as "shocking and horrible”, all the victims were led past the tent of Charles on 28 February 1476 and hanged from trees, or drowned in the lake, in an execution that lasted four hours.

 On 2 March 1476 the Swiss army approached the forces of Charles.
 The Swiss advanced, moving directly into combat without deploying, in typical Swiss fashion.
 Poor reconnaissance left Charles uninformed as to the size and deployment of the Swiss, and he believed that the Swiss vanguard was the entire force sent against him.
-After brief skirmishing, Charles ordered his cavalry to pull back so the artillery could reduce the Swiss forces before the attacks were renewed.
+After brief skirmishing, Charles ordered his cavalry to pull back so that the artillery could reduce the Swiss forces before the attacks were renewed.
 At this time, the main body of the Swiss emerged from a forest that had hitherto obscured their approach.
 The Burgundian army, already pulling back, soon became confused when the second, and larger, body of Swiss troops appeared.
 The speed of the Swiss advance did not give the Burgundians time to make much use of their artillery and missile units.
 The withdrawal soon turned into a rout when the Burgundian army broke ranks and ran.

 The Swiss did not have the cavalry necessary to chase the Burgundians far.
 At insignificant cost to themselves, the Swiss had humiliated the greatest duke in Europe, defeated one of the most feared armies, and taken a most impressive amount of treasure, including jewellery, silver and gold plate, tapestries and much of Charles' artillery.